ajc24/ajc-jest-enzyme/README.md

 ---

-# Adding Jest Configuration Files
+# Add Jest Configuration Files

 Create a `<rootDir>/tests/jest-config` folder in your project workspace.